abnormalbbk/uxcamsdk/readme.md

 The UxCam SDK is a tool for Android developers to track user behavior in their apps.
 The SDK captures events like button clicks, screen transitions, and user sessions.
-This data is then stored locally and can be synced with a remote server (e.g., Firestore or UxCam server) for analysis and insights.
+This data is then stored locally and can be synced with a remote server (e.g., Firestore) for analysis and insights.

 ---